How to Fix Your Spectrum Remote When It Stops Working?

 • Response might be slow or delayed

-• The remote is not working at all
+• The remote might stop working entirely

-Solution 1: Replacing the Remote’s Batteries
+Solution 1: Replace the Remote’s Batteries

 Changing batteries of Spectrum Remote

-Solution 2: Power Cycling the Entire Setup
+Solution 2: Power Cycle the Entire Setup

 Power Cycling Cable box

-4. Allow the setup to rest for about 3-5 minutes.
+4. Wait for another 3-5 minutes.

-Solution 3: Enabling TV Control Function
+Solution 3: Enable TV Control Function

 Menu button – Spectrum Remote